Niepokalanów: The time of war

-Niepokalanów today
+Modern times

 After the war the printing house in Niepokalanów was reopened.
 The Knight of the Immaculate was issued again, as also some books, dedicated to St Maximilian (e.g. Dwie Korony [Two Crowns] by Gustaw Morcinek).
 In 1948-1954 there was built a new church in the modernist style according to the design of the architect Zygmunt Gawlik from Cracow.
 In June 1950, by the decree of cardinal Stefan Wyszynski, a new parish in Niepokalanów was established (7500 faithful circa).

 In 1980, by decree of the Holy See, the church in Niepokalanów received the title and privileges of a minor basilica.
 The church and the monastery were visited by pope John Paul II during his second Pastoral Visit in Poland, on 18 of June 1983.
 The visit of the pope made Niepokalanów famous not only in Poland, but also abroad.
 John Paul II called the monastery a heroic place where saint Maximilian lived and the environment of the Immaculate.

 Today the monastery is an important pilgrimage center in this part of Poland.
 Every year, on the way to Jasna Góra, the Warsaw Metropolitan Academic Pilgrimage makes a stop in Niepokalanów.
 The monastery is a popular destination for many local pilgrimages, each made with specific personal intentions (penitential pilgrimages, for the nation's sobriety and so on).
 Many pilgrims have been able to visit this historic place, to pray in the local basilica, to see a museum, dedicated to St Maximilian (called There was a Man) or another museum – a collection of the volunteer fire department, which is housed on the upper floor of the fire station building.

 There also exist two worth to visit chapels in Niepokalanów.
 The first is a wooden old chapel, one of the first and most important buildings in the monastery.
 Constructed in autumn 1927, it was later rebuilt and expanded.
 For almost 40 years after the war (starting from 1957), the chapel served as a "Room of Remembrances", documenting the life, work, and martyrdom of father Maximilian, as well as Franciscan missionary activities on various continents.
 In December 1997, after a two-year comprehensive renovation, the chapel was reopened to the public.
 Visiting the chapel, the pilgrims have the opportunity to see what the beginnings of this large publishing monastery founded by St. Maximilian looked like.

 The second one is a new chapel of perpetual adoration – "Star of the Immaculate" (in Polish: Gwiazda Niepokalanej).
 Located in the southern wing of the basilica, the room previously served as a so-called "backup sacristy."
 It was opened to the public in September 2018, marking the 79th anniversary of the outbreak of World War II.
 The design for the adoration chapel was prepared in a studio of artists from Gdańsk.
 Nowadays, the chapel, one of 12 centers worldwide dedicated to prayer for peace, offers the visitors an opportunity for personal prayer and reflection around the clock.